ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We designed ss3sim to be reproducible, flexible, and rapid.

 *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.

-*Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.

 *Flexible*: ss3sim can implement all possible configurations of SS3.
 Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files in addition to returning the typical SS3 output.
-Thus, allowing researchers to easily process simulation output with the package-provided functions or with other tools.
+Thus, simulation output can be easily processed with the package-provided functions or with other tools.

 *Rapid*: First, ss3sim relies on SS3,